kryoton98/Discord-Problems-BOT/README.md

-On first run, `quiz_bot.db` is created and all required tables are initialized.[file:345]
+On first run, `quiz_bot.db` is created and all required tables are initialized.

 ---